Tahoe South Blog

 A local gem, Rubicon is home to beautiful old-growth glades right on the shores of Lake Tahoe.
 Panoramic views of the lake will greet you the whole way, and the North facing slopes often hold great powder many days after a storm.
 Getting to the true summit of the peak requires a short scramble which some might find difficult in their ski boots, so don't be afraid to eat your lunch just below the rocky summit block.

 Jake's is a bonafide Tahoe classic.
-With some of the best views in the area, and descents ranging from gentle trees to steeper chutes, there's something for everyone on this fine peak.
+With some of the best views in the area, and backcountry skiing descents ranging from gentle trees to steeper chutes, there's something for everyone on this fine peak.
 Just make sure you arrive early enough to get a parking spot.
 Jake's is so popular with the locals that it's tough to find one on a weekend or if there's been new snow.

 The Angora Fire Lookout is no longer in service, but that doesn't make it any less worthy of a ski destination.
-The 2007 Angora Fire which burned hundreds of homes also cleared out an area of burned glades just below the lookout, making for some spectacular open skiing.
+The 2007 Angora Fire which burned hundreds of homes also cleared out an area of burned glades just below the lookout, making for some spectacular open backcountry skiing.
 The lookout is just a short jaunt from Wintoon Drive, and offers great views of Fallen Leaf Lake and Mount Tallac.

 If you've skied the Angora Lookout and want a little more of a challenge, take a trek up the Northeast Ridge of Echo Peak.
-The Northeast Ridge offers a relatively mellow ascent and descent, but make sure not to venture too far off the path - Echo Peak is also a launching pad for extreme skiers, and is home to cliff bands and steep faces, so you'll want to descend close to your skintrack so as to not end up in wrong place!
+Backcountry skiing on the Northeast Ridge offers a relatively mellow ascent and descent, but make sure not to venture too far off the path - Echo Peak is also a launching pad for extreme skiers, and is home to cliff bands and steep faces, so you'll want to descend close to your skintrack so as to not end up in wrong place!

 As you can see there are many great options for beginners and advanced skiers alike.